 - School marquee

-- Communication through phone calls, texts, emails and planners
+- Phone calls, texts, emails and planners

 - Small group meetings